 But there’s one common thread that runs through every single one of these means of communication, and that is NOISE.
 Noise is like that vicious little mosquito that flies close to our ears and makes annoying hums that disrupt our focus.
 And just as we are about to squash it, it flies away only to return again and again and again.

 There are countless tools, and noise cancelling software and apps that claim to be the best at noise canceling but in this post, let’s take a look at the top ones:

-Right now, Krisp is one of the very few tools of its kind in the marketplace, how do I mean?
-There are tools that help you remove noise from recorded audio (after the video has been recorded), but there is a serious shortage of tools that help you to remove noise in real-time such as while you are making or receiving a call.
+Right now, Krisp is one of the very few tools of its kind in the marketplace.
+Krisp stands out as a real-time noise-cancelling app for Windows 10, offering the capability to eliminate background noise during calls, setting it apart from tools that only address noise in recorded audio after the fact.
+Basically, there are tools that help you remove noise from recorded audio (after the video has been recorded), but there is a serious shortage of tools that help you to remove noise in real-time such as while you are making or receiving a call.

 Here are a few features that set Krisp apart from others:

-- With the help of machine learning, it identifies the voice of the person speaking into the phone, locks on to it and removes every other sound in the surrounding that is not the speaker’s voice.
+With the help of machine learning, it identifies the voice of the person speaking into the microphone, locks on to it and removes every other sound in the surrounding that is not the speaker’s voice.

 2. IZOTOPE RX7

 This is another noise cancelling software in the market, a lot of people go for it for its ability to pick up the most disturbing of audio recordings and transform them into clear and noiseless mirror images of what they once were.

 It enjoys massive patronage from all across the board, from the newcomer to those who aren’t exactly newcomers but are also not veterans yet, to the industry veteran themselves.